Azure/azure-docs-sdk-java/docs-ref-services/preview/identity-readme.md

 2. Set the `AZURE_AUTHORITY_HOST` environment variable to the appropriate authority host URL.
 For example, `https://login.microsoftonline.us/`.
 Note that this setting affects all credentials in the environment.
 Use the previous solution to set the authority host on a specific credential.

 Not all credentials honor this configuration.
 Credentials that authenticate through a development tool, such as `AzureCliCredential`, use that tool's configuration.
-Similarly, `VisualStudioCodeCredential` accepts an `authority` argument but defaults to the authority matching VS Code's "Azure: Cloud" setting.

 ## Credential classes